For the main character index, see here

 - No Historical Figures Were Harmed:

 - The Shepherd's fate is reminiscent of that of Jacques de Molay, last Grand Master of the Knights Templar, namely in that both were burnt at the stake and that their last words were a curse that the monarch who'd condemned them to death would follow them into the grave shortly afterwards.

 - His story and rise to power is reminiscent of the friar Girolamo Savonarola, who led a religious movement that led to the expelling of the ruling Medicis from Rennaisance Florence, and ended up imprisoned and hanged as a heretic.

 - Only Known By His Nickname: His true name is lost to history.

 - Shrouded in Myth: His origins are completely unknown, with some speculating he was a poor beggar, and others suggesting he was a member of the Poor Fellows.
-According to stories, when he killed the dragons, he became one of the Seven as he did so, which is pretty unlikely.
+According to stories, when he killed the dragons, he summoned the Warrior as he fought, which is highly unlikely.

 Hobb the Hewer